bernardolanza93/bernardolanza93/README.md

 🌱 I’m currently focusing on smart agriculture and precise farming.

-💻 Engaged in project-driven learning, actively exploring a wide range of AI and computer vision applications.

 🌍 Passionate about computer vision, deep learning, and neural networks, with a dedicated focus on creating image-driven solutions for challenging real-world issues.